AlternatingSum/Banana-identification/README.md

 Once we have these means and standard deviations, for each pixel/parameter combination we can choose a random value (from 0 to 255) based on the normal distribution associated with that pixel/parameter.
 In this way we can create random images which are statistically similar to banana images:

 ![Three statistical bananas](https://i.imgur.com/eSt6qqd.png)

+We then use these randomly generated "statistical bananas" as non-banana images to train a neural network.
+As as result, all of the training images will come from the same ellipsoid in the 30,000 dimensional input space.
+Determining whether an image falls in this banana-centric ellipsoid is easy, and we don't need a neural network to do it.
+But distinguishing a banana from a non-banana within this ellipsoid is more challenging, and this is a more appropriate task for a convolutional neural network.

+## Training the banana identification network